Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 Inspecting `farrow_initial/aie/farrow_kernel.cpp` and `farrow_initial/aie/farrow_kernel.h`, you can quickly observe a few possible optimizations.

 1. There are four vector registers with the same content (v_buff3/2/1/0).
-Those can be replaced with one.
+You can replace those with one.
 2. There are four separate vector registers to store filter coefficients (f3-f0_coeffs).
-These can be combined into one, while using different indices in `aie::sliding_mul_sym_ops()` to select the proper coefficients.
+You can combine them into one, while using different indices in `aie::sliding_mul_sym_ops()` to select the proper coefficients.
 3. There are four state variables to store the same content in tile memory (f3-f0_state).
-Those can be replaced with one.
+You can replace those with one.
 4. The required 16 bits of the 32-bit $u(nT_s)$ signal arrive in interleaved fashion in a vector register.
-To extract the needed samples, the `aie::filter_even()` API is used which consumes additional cycles.
-This can be simplified by placing the 16-bit samples of interest consecutively followed by zero stuffing the remaining bits.
+To remove the needed samples, use the `aie::filter_even()` API which consumes additional cycles.
+You can simplify this by placing the 16-bit samples of interest consecutively followed by zero stuffing the remaining bits.
 This requires a different input simulation file for the rearranged $u(nT_s)$ signal, hence `gen_vectors.m` producing an additional `del_i` text file.

-Once those changes are implemented in the `farrow_optimization1/aie` folder, you can repeat the previously mentioned steps to characterize the design.
+After you implement the changes in `farrow_optimization1/aie`, you can repeat the previously mentioned steps to characterize the design.

-After running `make all`, the console should display:
+After running `make all`, the console displays the following:

 ```
 *** LOOP_II *** Tile: 24_0	minII: 28	beforeII: 91	afterII: 82	Line: 62	File: farrow_kernel.cpp